LinuxForHealth/FHIR/README.md

 ### Running the IBM FHIR Server
 The IBM FHIR Server is available from the [Releases tab](https://github.com/IBM/FHIR/releases) as a zip file with installation scripts for Mac/Linux and Windows or as a docker image at https://hub.docker.com/r/ibmcom/ibm-fhir-server.

+Note: The Docker image [ibmcom/ibm-fhir-schematool](https://hub.docker.com/r/ibmcom/ibm-fhir-schematool) is an early technology preview and is experimental.

 More information on installing and running the server is available in the User Guide at https://ibm.github.io/FHIR/guides/FHIRServerUsersGuide.

 ### Building on top of the IBM FHIR Server Modules